betnero/passadena/README.md

 # passadena

-A password generator designed with ease of use in mind.
+A password generator designed with security in mind.
-It generates a secure password of a chosen length using python 'secrets' module.
+It generates a secure password of a chosen length using the Python 'secrets' module.
-Python 'random' moduke is not to be considered secure for that purpose.
+Most tutorials use the Python 'random' module which is not to be considered secure for the purpose of password generation.

 # Disclaimer